RinkiyaKeDad/gitops-sample/README.md

     ingress-nginx-controller             LoadBalancer   10.43.172.201   **74.220.19.189**   80:31297/TCP,443:32408/TCP   3m12s
     ```

-    Add a DNS entry of A type for your domain to point to this IP.
+    Add a DNS entry of A type for your domain (in this case: gitops.arshsharma.com) to point to this IP.

 1. Install ArgoCD